mozerpol/NotesFromLearning/STM32_Arm_Programming_book/README.md

 Direction register is properly configured, then we use the Data register to actually write to the pin or read data from the pin.
-It is the Direction register (when configured as an output) that allows the information written to the Data register to be driven to the pins of the device.
+It is the Direction register (when configured as an output) that allows the information written to the Data register to be driven to the pins of the device:

 ![Image](https://github.com/user-attachments/assets/bdd05c50-bf2f-4f52-89b5-0f8f180ed2a6)

 In STM Arm the direction register is part of the GPIOx_MODER which stands for